Learn how to configure the settings for your application.

 In the Designer Application party name field, you can enter a name to use for the chat participant.
 This is the name that customers will see displayed in the chat widget when they join the chat session.
 If you don't specify a party name, the Application Reporting Title (as specified in the General tab) is used.

 Select Continue processing when the customer disconnects if you want Designer to continue processing the application after the customer leaves the chat session (this option does not apply to voice interactions).
+Otherwise, Designer terminates the chat session when the customer leaves and jumps directly to the Finalize phase.
+This can interrupt any on-going processing, including routing.
 This option is only available for Default application types if omni-channel support is enabled.

 Resource caching can improve overall system performance, but it can also cause a delay in how long it takes for changes in Designer to take effect (changes to Data Tables and Business Controls take effect immediately).